anilanadella/Facebook_User_Data_Analysis_Project/README.md

 # About the Dataset

 This dataset contains 99903 entries with 15 columns.
-You can find the data set here: https://www.kaggle.com/datasets/sheenabatra/facebook-data/data